 Subject to legal constraints, evidence gathered during an enquiry about allegations against foster carers can be made available to staff responsible for complaints, fostering panel, and OFSTED.

 Consideration must be given by the case responsible team/service manager and the strategy meeting chair about the possibility that the circumstances may meet the criteria for a serious case review (see Serious Case Review Procedure).
 The safeguarding manager (Assistant Director Quality and Safeguarding) must be consulted and informed of any potential cases.

-If the allegation is substantiated and on conclusion of the case the LADO would advise whether a referral should be made to the Independent Safeguarding Authority and / or to a professional or regulatory body.
+If the allegation is substantiated and on conclusion of the case the LADO would advise whether a referral should be made to the Disclosure and Barring Service and / or to a professional or regulatory body.
 If a referral is appropriate the report should be made within one month.
 A referral must always be made if the employer thinks that the individual has harmed a child or poses a risk of harm to children.

 Any investigation and outcome of a s47 enquiry involving a child placed with foster carers must be notified to OFSTED.